 AdBlue© is a registered trademark for a solution that reduces emissions from the exhausts of UK diesel vehicles to comply with Euro 6 emissions standards

 AdBlue© is a non-toxic liquid consisting of water and urea which is combined with the exhaust gases using SCR technology.
-Basically what AdBlue© does is it converts more than 90% of harmful nitrogen oxide (NOx) into Nitrogen and steam leading to less pollution and lower exhaust emissions which in turn can mean lower car tax.
+Basically what AdBlue© does is it converts more than 90% of harmful nitrogen oxide (NOx) into Nitrogen and steam leading to less pollution and lower exhaust emissions which in turn can mean lower tax.

 A full top up of AdBlue© should last between 3000 and 20,000 miles depending on the manufacturer and sometimes doesn’t need topping up until your next service.

 All vehicles also have a warning system on the dash which will let you know when the AdBlue© tank requires a refill.
-Do not ignore the warning light as some vehicles will not start if the warning light is ignored and the car runs out of AdBlue©.
+Do not ignore the warning light as some vehicles will not start if the warning light is ignored and the vehicle runs out of AdBlue©.

 Diesel particulate filter reduces the amount of harmful particles released from Vehicles.